amansk29/sample-book/chapter1.md

 * Preface

-The writer is trying to teach us about a very complex technoligical scenario.
+The writer is trying to tell us about a very complex technological scenario.